-It is a truth universally acknowledged that a wandering child is in want of distraction.
+It’s a truth universally acknowledged that a wandering child is in want of distraction.
 I wonder if Jane Austen ever wrote commentary on the social interaction and distraction of children.
-Perhaps there's a journal of hers waiting to be discovered, wherein she points out just how often procedures create the potential for distraction and poor choices among children.
-There's certainly enough evidence in my own experiences to state with confidence that well-executed procedures are vital to classroom management.
+Leave just one thing to question, and you run the risk of classroom chaos.

 I don’t know if I’ve ever mentioned to other adults that I had to teach procedures to my students.
-However, if I had, it would’ve probably gone something like this…
+If I had, it would’ve probably gone something like this…

-Me: I have to teach them how to come into the music room.
+Me: I have to teach my students how to enter the music room.

 Adult: *chuckling* Sure…

 I always found exiting class to be a tricky procedure to implement.
-I spent the entire music class winding the kids up (so-to-speak), and then expected them to be presentable for their trip through the hallways with their homeroom teacher (so as not to disrupt other classrooms).
+I spent the entire music class winding the kids up (so-to-speak), and then expected them to be presentable when their homeroom teacher arrived.
 I had to have activities ready that could be performed as students stood in line, while providing the opportunity to quickly get quiet once the classroom teacher arrived.
-Thus the Sound Game was born.
-The homeroom teachers thought I was some sort of magician when I made the "freeze sound".
-You can download the freebie and read more about it >HERE<.
+Thus, the Sound Game was born.